5.00 out of 2 votes

 In other words, businesses sell more than they would without offering a discount, which counterbalances the lower price per unit.

-You can generally find such discounts via:
+You can generally find such discounts via various channels, which can encourage repeat purchases:

 We're always looking for ways to enrich our content on DontPayFull.com.
 If you have a valuable resource or other suggestion that could enhance our existing content, we would love to hear from you.